Anaheim Council Candidate Pays $146,377 Delinquent Property Tax Bill Following Media Scrutiny

 “In any case, long story short, THE SITUATION IS RESOLVED NOW, and Hari has paid the disputed amount, “UNDER PROTEST,” and expects to receive the vast majority of the amount back if he prevails in court later this year.
 Not an issue any more.”

-Nelson’s claim that it is a “common thing” to refuse to pay property taxes over a valuation dispute, according to the OC Treasurer-Tax Collector.
-One if free to dispute the valuation on which the property tax is based, but the tax must be paid while the dispute is being sorted out.
+Nelson’s claim that it is a “common thing” to refuse to pay property taxes over a valuation dispute is false, according to the OC Treasurer-Tax Collector.
+One is free to dispute the valuation on which the property tax is based, but the tax must be paid while the dispute is being sorted out.
 If the valuation is incorrect, the taxpayer gets a refund, and is taxed on the corrected valuation going forward.

 Nelson states Lal has “registered a dispute with the assessor” over his property tax “for three years.”
 However, the OC Assessor’s office has no record of any such dispute or request from Lal.